 - Its earning rate on airfare spending is lower than the earnings offered by two other premium cards

 - Its earning rate on worldwide dining can be matched by the considerably cheaper Amex Green Card

 - Its primary rental cover can be matched by the Chase Sapphire Preferred Card.

-Yes, it’s still a very good card (I really like it and I still hold it despite its recent issues) but there aren’t enough unique benefits that this card offers.
+Yes, it’s still a very good card (I really like it and I still hold it despite its past issues) but there aren’t enough unique benefits that this card offers.
 A lot of what the Reserve offers (and that the Platinum Card does not) can be enjoyed by holding one or more non-premium credit cards.